guillermooo/sublime-undocs/source/snippets.rst

 Automatic variables
 -------------------

-Snippets have access to contextual information in the form of variables.
+Snippets have access to contextual and environmental information in the form of variables.

 ======================    ====================================================================================
 **SELECTION**             The text that was selected when the snippet was triggered.